Coronavirus Update Lucerne - Back in business

 Is it safe to travel to Lucerne?

-With most venues open again, very low numbers of new daily infections and NO entry restrictions for residents of Schengen countries, a visit to Switzerland and Zurich probably sounds like a good idea.
+With most venues open again, low numbers of new daily infections and few entry restrictions for residents of Schengen countries, a visit to Switzerland and Zurich probably sounds like a good idea.
 If you follow the hygiene and distancing rules, we consider the risk of getting infected with the corona virus in Zurich and Switzerland currently rather low.
 And some attractions might have the advantage of smaller crowds these days.
 However, a certain risk remains obviously and if travelling under the current circumstances is fun, everyone has to decide for him/herself.

 How to protect yourself